crispreview/crispreview.github.io/_posts/2026-07-13-Walkers-Bangers-and-Mash.markdown

 I don't think I've had mash for at least a month...

 Fortunately, these crisps taste just like sausage and mash.
 Herby, meaty, and greasy.
 They're delicious.
 Standard walkers crisps with plenty of flavouring.
+Perfect.

 <img style="max-height:50vh" src="/assets/images/wbam.jpg" alt="Walkers - Bangers and Mash"/>